 In partnership with NCPG and McGill University's International Centre for Youth Gambling Problems and High-Risk Behaviors, the Texas Lottery also participates in the annual holiday "Gift Responsibly" campaign reminding consumers that lottery is not intended for anyone under 18 years old.
-The agency's awareness efforts incorporate general-public messages via social media, website banners and in-store electronic displays and numerous retailer and employee communications throughout November and December.
+The agency's awareness efforts incorporate general-public messages via social media, website and app banners, and in-store electronic displays and numerous retailer and employee communications throughout November and December.
+The 2018 campaign, "Gift Responsibly.
+Lottery tickets aren't child's play.", expanded its message to include some risks of underage play.
 In 2014, the agency expanded its focus on Responsible Gaming by leveraging training resources (video training and print education materials) developed by NCPG and NASPL to provide dedicated training to its entire customer support team.
-In 2017, the agency produced a new employee training video that was a finalist in the 2017 NASPL awards competition.
+In 2017, the agency produced a new employee training video that was a finalist in the 2017 NASPL awards competition and continues as the key element of annual employee training.
 These training tools have also been incorporated into retailer classroom training and training materials for lottery sales representatives employed by the lottery operator and employees of the contracted advertising agency.
 The training focuses on identifying the signs of problem gambling along with critical helpline and counseling resources to combat problem gambling.
-In addition, the Texas Lottery produces and maintains distribution of a PLAY RESPONSIBLY pamphlet available in English and Spanish at Texas Lottery retail locations, the agency's 16 statewide claim centers and on the agency website.
+In addition, the Texas Lottery produces and maintains distribution of a PLAY RESPONSIBLY pamphlet available in English and Spanish at Texas Lottery retail locations, the agency's 16 statewide claim centers and on the agency website and app.
 The pamphlet contains information about problem gambling and resources for obtaining assistance.